akarinS/shellscript-kotobackup/README.md

 What is this?
 ----------

-This is a shell script for backing up Koto.
+This is a shell script for backing up Koto wallet.
 When you run this, backup files are saved in ~/KotoBackup/YearMonthDay-HourMinuteSecond/.

 How to Use?